North Island, New Zealand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Take care to pick the necessary kind.
-The vast majority of adapters currently available are just plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types I. Be sure to pick the necessary kind.
+Many adapters that you can buy are simply plug changers and require your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most countries.

 February